knative/docs/docs/developer/eventing/sinks/creating-event-sinks/writing-event-sinks-with-golang/README.md

 }
 ```

-Remove the `randomDelay()` function as it is no longer needed.
+1. Remove the `randomDelay()` function as it is no longer needed.

-Now we can run the application locally or build an image and deploy, as described above.
+1. Run the application locally or build an image and deploy, as described above.